 Strata Scheme means a scheme created by subdividing a Development Lot (or part of a Development Lot) or a Precinct Development Lot by the registration of a Strata Plan.

 Subdivision Legislation means:

-- to the extent this statement is a building management statement, the Conveyancing Act 1919 (NSW) and the Community Land Development Act 1989 (NSW); and - to the extent this statement is a strata management statement, the Strata Schemes (Freehold Development) Act 1973 (NSW) and the Strata Schemes Management Act 1996 (NSW), and may, as the context permits, mean all or any of these.
+to the extent this statement is a building management statement, the Conveyancing Act 1919 (NSW) and the Community Land Development Act 1989 (NSW); and and may, as the context permits, mean all or any of these.